Manaslu Circuit Trek - 14 Days

 Vegetarian meals are widely available, and locally grown seasonal vegetables are available; we (GAT) recommend vegetarian dishes at higher elevations for better digestion during the trek.

-Drinking Water During the 14-Day Manaslu Circuit Trek
+Drinking Water During the Manaslu Region Trek in Nepal

 To ensure a sustainable trek, you can carry a personal bottle and filter water using filtration tablets.
-Alternatively, you can ask for boiled water at your teahouse.
-This may come at a small cost.
+Alternatively, you can ask for boiled water at your teahouse, and it is highly recommended that all water be treated or purified before drinking.
+This may come at a small cost, generally between USD 1 and USD 3 per liter depending on the altitude.
+As you go higher, you may see the price increase due to limited resources and transportation costs.

 On average, trekkers require 5-6 hours daily of hiking over rocky moraines, suspension bridges, and rugged Himalayan terrain.
 Our government-certified guides ensure your safety by checking your oxygen levels and guiding you through the Manaslu Circuit and Larkya La Pass Trekking at a steady but comfortable pace to prevent altitude sickness (AMS).